PowerLoom/py-skydb/README.md

 # py-skydb

 A Simple Python Wrapper that you can use to interact with SkyDB portals.
-You can use the SkydbTable to sotre rows into Skydb or you can directly use the RegistryEntry class to store key:value pairs.
+You can use the SkydbTable to store rows into Skydb or you can directly use the RegistryEntry class to store key:value pairs.

 ### SkydbTable Usage: